netxms/netxms-doc/admin/data-collection.rst

 Data Transformations
 --------------------

-In simplest case, |product_name| server collects values of specified parameters and stores them in the database.
+In simplest case, |product_name| server collects values of specified metrics and stores them in the database.
 However, you can also specify various transformations for original value.
-For example, you may be interested in a delta value, not in a raw value of some parameter.
-Or, you may want to have parameter value converted from bytes to kilobytes.
+For example, you may be interested in a delta value, not in a raw value of some metric.
+Or, you may want to have metric's value converted from bytes to kilobytes.
 All transformations will take place after receiving new value and before threshold processing.

 Data transformation consists of two steps.
 On the first step, delta calculation